lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

     :name: portal_tut05_step01c
     :alt: A screenshot of the plot parameters pop-up window, with the parameters set to display the i-band lightcurve.

-**Plot parameters selection in the pop-up window, set to display the i-band lightcurve**
+**Plot parameters selection in the pop-up window, set to display the i-band lightcurve.**

 .. figure:: /_static/portal_tut05_step01d.png
     :name: portal_tut05_step01d
     :alt: A screenshot of the results view showing the table and the i-band lightcurve.

-**Results view showing the table and the i-band light curve**
+**Results view showing the table and the i-band light curve.**

-1.8.
-Restrict the x-axis (MJD range) to only show the lightcurve around the dates of peak brightness: reopen the plot parameters pop-up window, and under Chart Options set the ``X Min`` to be 930 and ``X Max`` to be 1010.
+**1.8.**  Restrict the x-axis (MJD range) to only show the lightcurve around the dates of peak brightness: reopen the plot parameters pop-up window, and under Chart Options set the ``X Min`` to be 930 and ``X Max`` to be 1010.
 The result can be directly compared to the lightcurve in Portal Tutorial 2.